The Basics - Tasks

 print(my_number)

-4. Create a vector with 1000 random numbers between 0 and 100.
-For this, you can use the runif() function.
-Assign this vector to a variable named random_numbers.
-Check how to specify the minimum and maximum values in the runif() function by typing ?runif in the console.
+2. Create a list with 1000 random numbers between 0 and 100.
+For this, you can use the random module.
+Assign this list to a variable named random_numbers.
+Check how to specify the range in the random.uniform() function by typing help(random.uniform) in the console.

-5. Install the tidyverse package by typing install.packages("tidyverse") in the console.
-We won’t use it now, we will load it in the next part.
+1. Install the pandas package by typing pip install pandas in the terminal.
+We won’t use it now, we will import it in the next part.

 Optional: